Poor health is not just an individual human drama. It plays an important part in poverty and underdevelopment.

 Just like the World Health Organisation Belgian development cooperation puts primary health care for the poorest populations high on the agenda.

 Another important aspect of Belgian healthcare interventions is the renewed attention for the financing of healthcare services, and more specifically the development of insurance systems (health insurance associations).
 Expensive health care makes for a big hole in the budget op poor people.
 Also, often the poor do not have enough money to contribute towards health insurance, even if the system exists in their country.

 In several countries BTC pays attention specifically to health insurance.
-There are such health insurance projects in Benin and Senegal; in Vietnam, Niger, Rwanda, Congo and Burundi the financing of health care also is an important aspect of interventions.
+There are such health insurance projects in Benin and Senegal; in Vietnam, Peru, Niger, Rwanda, Congo and Burundi the financing of health care also is an important aspect of interventions.